Andrettin/Wyrmsun/readme.txt

 * Maps
 - Increased quantity of fauna units generated in maps.
+- Fixed issue which caused a crash when approaching the long swordsman in random dungeons.

 * Quests
 - Goblin Barbarians and Warlords are now present in the Caverns of Flame quest.